naksyn/Pyramid/README.md

 The Python dependencies have been already fixed and modified to be imported in memory without conflicting.

 There are currently 8 Pyramid modules available:
- 1. **mod-bh.py**  will in-memory import and execute python-BloodHound.
+ 1. **bh.py**  will in-memory import and execute python-BloodHound.
- 2. **mod-secretsdump.py** will in-memory import and execute [Impacket](https://github.com/SecureAuthCorp/impacket) secretsdump.
+ 2. **secretsdump.py** will in-memory import and execute [Impacket](https://github.com/SecureAuthCorp/impacket) secretsdump.
- 3. **mod-shellcode.py** is a simple in-memory shellcode injector.
+ 3. **shellcode.py** is a simple in-memory shellcode injector.
-  4. **mod-DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
+  4. **DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
 Results and credentials extracted are saved on disk in the Python Embeddable Package Directory.
- 5. **mod-LaZagne.py** script will in-memory import and execute [LaZagne](https://github.com/AlessandroZ/LaZagne)
+ 5. **LaZagne.py** script will in-memory import and execute [LaZagne](https://github.com/AlessandroZ/LaZagne)
- 6. **mod-tunnel-socks5** script import and executes paramiko on a new Thread to create an SSH remote port forward to an SSH server, then a socks5 proxy server is executed locally on target and made accessible remotely through the SSH tunnel.
+ 6. **tunnel-socks5** script import and executes paramiko on a new Thread to create an SSH remote port forward to an SSH server, then a socks5 proxy server is executed locally on target and made accessible remotely through the SSH tunnel.
- 7. **mod-clr** script imports Pythonnet to load and execute a .NET assembly in-memory.
+ 7. **clr** script imports Pythonnet to load and execute a .NET assembly in-memory.
- 8. **mod-pythonmemorymodule** script import [PythonMemoryModule](https://github.com/rkbennett/PythonMemoryModule) to load a dll from memory.
+ 8. **pythonmemorymodule** script import [PythonMemoryModule](https://github.com/rkbennett/PythonMemoryModule) to load a dll from memory.

 # Usage

 #### Starting the server

 `git clone https://github.com/naksyn/Pyramid`